 (And there’s really no other time in life when you have a legitimate excuse to request fried pickle chips for breakfast.)

 5. “Thanks for giving birth to a future rapist, *$#@&!”

 This is the most common criticism I get.
 (Sometimes “rapist” is replaced by “raper.”
 You saw that right.
 Raper.)

 The problem with it, other than – Ok, RUDE- is that it’s completely unfounded.
 Raping isn’t a genetic activity.
 There is no “rape gene.”

 Yes, I’ve read the 2014 study out of Finland that found that out of 900 violent criminals, 5-10 % had a certain combination of the same genes that researchers think might make someone more predisposed to violent behavior given poor lifestyle choices, upbringing, and environment.
 (From the research firm of ‘Things That are Already Obvious’ maybe?)
 It’s like the psychiatric and medical community have concurred some time ago:

 Even if there were a genetic link, how does that justify abortion?
 We don’t prosecute for crimes that could potentially be committed.

 Peace and blessings to you all today. ❤️

-Editor’s Note: This article was originally published at Save The 1 and is reprinted here with permission.
+Editor’s Note: This article was originally published elsewhere and was reprinted here with permission in 2018.